Pupil premium arrangements

 A premium has also been introduced for children whose parents are currently serving in the armed forces.
 This service premium is designed to address the emotional and social well-being of these pupils.
 The Pupil Premium is additional to main school/academy funding and it will be used by this Academy to address any underlying inequalities between children eligible by ensuring that funding reaches the pupils who need it most.

-Statistics In the Academy we have 543 pupils who are entitled to benefit from the additional funding, this equates to 54% of the Academy’s student population.
-Each entitled pupil received £935 per annum.
-In the year 2016-17 the Academy received £541,330 Pupil Premium funds.
-In the year 2017-18 the Academy will receive circa £507,705 Pupil Premium funds.
+Statistics In the Academy 2021/22 we have 596 pupils who are entitled to benefit from the additional funding, this equates to 52% of the Academy’s student population.
+Each entitled pupil received £955 per annum.
+In the year 2020-21 the Academy received £570,587.50 Pupil Premium funds.
+For the the year 2021/22 the Academy is due to receive circa £560,250 Pupil Premium funds.
+Each entitled pupil received £955 per annum.

 Our Objectives for Pupil Premium